11 Customer Service & Support Metrics You Must Track [New Data]

 What Your Average Ticket Count Tells You

-While more tickets can be a confirmation that your customer service system is accessible and working, it can actually indicate customers are having frequent issues — and that your product or service may be falling short.
+While more tickets can be a confirmation that your customer service system is accessible and working, it can also indicate customers are having frequent issues — and that your product or service may be falling short.

 What to Look For When Measuring Your Average Ticket Count